-Once the clock hits midnight and its July 1st, the dominoes can officially begin to fall in what is arguably the best free agency pool in the history of the NBA – and possibly all of sports.
+Once the clock hits midnight and its July 1st, the dominoes can officially begin to fall in what is arguably the best NBA free agency pool in the history of the league – and possibly all of sports.

 Of course, saying that a bevy of contracts will be inked immediately when the doorway opens is like saying that Mikhail Prokhorov is a penny pincher.